younos1986/ZeroReflection/README.md

 ### 3. Generated Mapping Dispatcher Example
 A dispatcher is also generated to provide ultra-fast, reflection-free mapping between types.
 It uses type checks to route conversions for single objects, arrays, and lists.
 This enables efficient runtime mapping without reflection:
+A dispatcher provides reflection-free mapping between types.
+It routes conversions for single objects, arrays, and lists.

+- If `UseSwitchDispatcher = false` (default behavior in code example below), chained type checks are emitted.
+- If `UseSwitchDispatcher = true`, an index and switch-based jump table is emitted for faster dispatch.

 ```csharp
 // <auto-generated />